 Mechatronics Engineering Technology

-The Mechatronics Engineering Technology curriculum prepares individuals for jobs requiring electrical, mechanical, and computer skills necessary to work on complex systems found in manufacturing environments.
-To see a bit of the Mechatronics program in action, right click the image below to open in new window.
+The Mechatronics Engineering Technology curriculum prepares you for jobs requiring electrical, mechanical, and computer skills necessary to work on complex systems found in manufacturing environments.

 What You Will Learn

 Upon completion of the mechatronics engineering program, you will be able to:

 - identify, analyze, and prepare components not functioning in the system

 - implement quality processes, demonstrate timeliness, and continuous improvements

 Graduates should be qualified for the jobs such as industrial maintenance and manufacturing including assembly, testing, start-up, troubleshooting, repair and upgrades of machinery and the associated control system.
 Students should be prepared to sit for various certification exams noted above after completing certain blocks of courses.